AsmaaHouar/Site_wp_GEE_Tlemcen/wp-content/plugins/fluentform/readme.txt

 7. Data Reporting
 8. Advanced Form Editor
 9. Form Integration Manager
+10. All Submission Chart by Date

 == Changelog ==

+= 3.6.22 (Date: June 19, 2020) =
+* Address Field Parser Fix
+* Fix Conditional Logic issue for multi-select
+* Added {inputs.fieldName.label} smartcode for accessing checkable field label

+= 3.6.0 (Date: June 18, 2020) =
+* Brand new UI for Form Builder
+* Introducing Weekly Email Summary for all of your forms
+* See All the Entries aggregated from all the forms
+* Better Oxygen Page Builder Support
+* Advanced Form Validation (Less Spam)
+* Introducing Elementor widget
+* Added German Language File
+* Mobile-friendly Admin Panel
+* Conditional logic issues for “less than” and “less than equal”
+* Added priority-based country selection
+* Added Kosovo to the country list
+* Elementor and Oxygen popup issues for step forms
+* Option to position input labels below the fields
+* Added layout option to make Radio/Checkbox as Button Selection style
+* Passwords will be now truncated after feeds and API calls completed
+* Added conditional source support for Hidden Fields

 = 3.5.6 (Date: April 29, 2020) =
 * PDF module has been added, Now you can send PDF via email or download